facorread/wasm-agent-based-models/README.md

 Let us stick to Javascript for now.

+## Why is the animation so large?
+Can we get rid of the scroll bars?

+The animation frames have the same size in both projects, 1920x1080.
+Websites have a logical representation that is usually smaller.
+I was aiming to make this a responsive project, able to adapt to any screen size.
+However, browsers do not work well when we adapt the canvas element.
+I annotated file `app.scss` with specific examples.
+My recommendation is to manually adjust the browser zoom to fit your needs.

 ## Why is the model so slow?

 The model is in development mode by default, which enables debugging of the Rust and Javascript code; debugging is time-consuming.
 In file `webpack.config.js` you can change the mode to production, which speeds up the model considerably.